darshan2805/basic-banking-system/README.md

 ◇ Flow: Home Page > View all Customers > Select and View one Customer > Transfer Money > Select customer to transfer to > View all Customers .

-◇ No Login Page.
-No User Creation.
-   Only transfer of money between multiple users.
+◇ transfer of money between multiple users.

-◇ Hosted the website at 000webhost:https://darshan-grip-july21.000webhostapp.com/